solmazsm/Distance-Aware-Pruned-Graph/README.md

-# Distance-Aware-Pruned-Graph
+# DAPG: Distance-Aware Pruned Graph

-## DAPG: A Distance-Aware Pruned Graph Framework for Fast and Accurate Approximate Nearest Neighbor Search
+## Anonymous review artifact.
+This repository contains the reference implementation of DAPG, a single-layer, geometry-aware ANN index introduced in the paper.

 >
 ---